 Honestly, I was surprised to find myself using Iridescent Pink 003 shade quite often keeping the rest of the makeup in nude range and matching the highlighter with my Pat McGrath Labs Lust Lip Gloss in Pale Fire Nectar.

 The highlighter is recommended to be applied with your fingers or with duo-fiber brush in circular motions.
-Depending on the brush you’re using, you either can create a narrow sharp line on your cheekbones, or use a fluffier brush for more airbrushed effect.
+Depending on the brush you’re using, you either can create a narrow sharp line on your cheekbones, or use a fluffier brush for a more airbrushed effect.
 I used the Buffer 003 Brush in the photographs presented below, which blends the product pretty well, however, causes some glitter fallouts around.
 The fallouts are not seen in diffused soft light, but you’ll definitely going to notice them in the direct harsh light.

 From top to bottom: Iridescent Pink 003, Fine Gold 003, Bronze Nectar 003